Call for papers: Special issue of the Semantic Web journal on Semantics For Big Data

 Guest Editorial Board

-The guest editorial board will be recruited based on the topics of the submitted papers.
+Further members of the guest editorial board will be recruited based on the topics of the submitted papers.